 2. Job solicitations - Not from commercial concerns looking for developers, not from head hunters, not from small companies, not from people looking for work, not from consultants looking for clients, not from consultants looking to offer their services to solve a specific problem.

-3. Requests for, or offers of, paid consulting services - We consider these commercial postings, and are therefore not allowed.
+3. Requests for, or offers of, or inquiries about paid consulting services - We consider these commercial postings, and are therefore not allowed.
 If you're interested in more information about hiring OSR or any other consultant on the forum to help with a problem, please email directly or visit the appropriate web site.
 If you're a consultant, and you're only willing to (further) help a poster on a paid basis, a good way to communicate this might be to say "What you're asking is beyond that scope of what I can help you with on a forum."
 Do not email them and offer your services (that would be a really major violation of the terms of this forum).

 4. Salary, consulting rate or price discussions - Something about the laws here in the States about price fixing comes into play here.
 Please just don't do it.